When was the last time you performed a content audit?

 • Keep as is.
 The content that performs well and remains relevant.

 • Update.
-Increase word count, replace statistics, replace outdated information, add FAQs.
+Increase word count, replace statistics and outdated information, and add FAQs.

 • Optimize.
 The content that has the potential to rank higher after keyword optimization or link building.